Vincent Price: Personal life

-claiming that Americans must actively fight against it because such prejudices within the United States fuels support for the nation's enemies.
+claiming that Americans must fight against it because such prejudices within the United States fuel support for the nation's enemies.
 He was later appointed to the Indian Arts and Crafts Board under the Dwight D. Eisenhower administration; he called the appointment "kind of a surprise, since I am a Democrat".

-Price was supportive of his daughter when she came out as a lesbian and joined PFLAG as an honorary board member.
-He was critical of Anita Bryant's anti-gay-rights campaign in the 1970s.
+Price was supportive of his daughter Victoria when she came out as a lesbian and joined PFLAG as an honorary board member.
+He was critical of Anita Bryant's anti-gay rights campaign in the 1970s.
 Price was also one of the first celebrities to film a public service announcement to help allay public fears about HIV/AIDS.
-In an interview in 2015, Victoria confirmed that her father confided in her his intimate relationships with men when she came out to him as a lesbian.
+In an interview in 2015, Victoria said that her father confided in her his intimate relationships with men when she came out to him as a lesbian.

-Death
+Illness and death

 Price suffered from chronic obstructive pulmonary disease and Parkinson's disease.
-His symptoms were especially severe during the filming of Edward Scissorhands, making cutting his filming schedule short a necessity.
+His symptoms were especially severe during the filming of Edward Scissorhands, requiring his filming schedule to be shortened.
 His illness also contributed to his retirement from Mystery! in 1989.

-He died at age 82 of lung cancer on October 25, 1993, at his home in Los Angeles, California.
+Price died at age 82 of lung cancer on October 25, 1993, at his home in Los Angeles, California.
 His remains were cremated and his ashes scattered off Nicholas Canyon Beach, near Point Dume in Malibu.